valsan-azerty-boi/BG3ImprovedUI/README.md

 # ImpUI_P8_Fork
 [ImpUI_P8_Fork](https://github.com/valsan-azerty-boi/BG3ImprovedUI) is a fork of [ImpUI (ImprovedUI)](https://github.com/TheRealDjmr/BG3ImprovedUI) intended exclusively for the BG3 patch 8.
-Authorized by Djmr and open to contributions.
+Authorized by Djmr and [open to contributions](https://github.com/valsan-azerty-boi/BG3ImprovedUI).

+This mod is in BETA testing phase.

 ### Disclaimers
 The contributors to this mod don't owe you anything; they do this mostly in their spare time, and they're tearing their hair out trying to find every possible solution to your problems.
 Please be kind to them.